“We Just Want to Be There” they said.

 “We don’t want trends.
 We don’t want things just because we’re supposed to.
 We want it to feel like us.”

-They just want the good stuff: connection, joy, emotion, people.
+They just want the real stuff: connection, joy, emotion, people.

 “We want someone whose presence doesn’t change the day.”